Michaela Coel

+Mr. & Mrs. Smith for which she won the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.

 Early life and education

 Michaela Ewuraba Boakye-Collinson was born on 1 October 1987 in East London, England.
 Her parents are Ghanaian.
 She and her sister were raised by their mother in East London, primarily Hackney and Tower Hamlets.
-She attended Catholic schools in East London, and has said that, during primary school, she bullied other pupils, claiming it was caused by her isolation as the only black pupil in her age cohort.
-The isolation did not continue into her secondary education at a comprehensive school.
+She attended Catholic schools in East London, and has said that, during primary school, she bullied other pupils.
+She claimed that her behavior was caused by her isolation as the only black pupil in her age cohort.
+This isolation did not continue into her secondary education at a comprehensive school.

 From 2007 to 2009, Coel attended the University of Birmingham, studying English Literature and Theology.
 She took a Ché Walker masterclass after meeting Walker at open mic nights.
 In 2009, she transferred to the Guildhall School of Music and Drama, where she was the first black woman enrolled in five years.
 She won the Laurence Olivier Bursary Award, which helped her fund her schooling.
 During her time at Guildhall, Coel attended the Mark Proulx workshop at Prima del Teatro and took the Kat Francois Poetry Course at the Theatre Royal Stratford East.
 She graduated from the Guildhall School of Music and Drama in 2012.

 Career

 Beginnings

 In 2006, Coel began performing at poetry open mics in Ealing.
-As she continued to do open mics, she was encouraged by actor, playwright and director Ché Walker, who saw her perform at the Hackney Empire, to apply to Guildhall.
+As she continued to do open mics, she was encouraged to apply to Guildhall by director and actor Ché Walker, who saw her perform at the Hackney Empire.
 As a poet, Coel performed on many stages, including Wembley Arena, Bush Theatre, Nuyorican Poets Cafe and De Doelen, Rotterdam.
 She went by the name Michaela The Poet.
 Coel joined the Talawa Theatre Company summer school program TYPT in 2009.
 During her time at Talawa, Coel was in the TYPT 2009 production of Krunch, directed by Amani Naphtali.
 That same year, Coel released an album entitled Fixing Barbie, which featured her work as a poet and musician.
 In 2011, Coel released the record We're the Losers.
 Coel's play Chewing Gum Dreams was her senior graduation project at Guildhall in 2012.
 The play was first produced at The Yard Theatre in Hackney Wick.
 The play featured Coel in a one-woman show telling the dramatic story of a 14-year-old girl named Tracey.
-The play then went on to be produced by the Bush Theatre (2012), Royal Theatre Holland (2012), Royal Exchange Theatre (2013) and the National Theatre (2014).
+The play was next produced by the Bush Theatre (2012), Royal Theatre Holland (2012), Royal Exchange Theatre (2013) and the National Theatre (2014).
 It received positive reviews.